planet-lia/planet-lia/CONTRIBUTING.md

 ```

 ## Changelog Messages
-Each larger part of Planet Lia platform has its own CHANGELOG.md file.
+Each larger part of Planet Lia platform has its own CHANGELOG.md file (or will have in the future).
-When you are contributing the code with a pull request please add a short description of your feature to related CHANGELOG within your PR.
+When you are contributing the code with a pull request please add a short description of your feature to related CHANGELOG.
 We are following the [Keep a Changelog](https://keepachangelog.com/en/1.0.0/) convention.

 <hr/>